|

 First of all, it’s worth noting that we’re basically in love with Hoxton hotels.
 They’re always warm and welcoming and unbelievably stylish.
 And the hotel bar is always a good time.
 It’s not going to be the cheapest option on this list, but it’s probably the nicest – not to mention coolest – hotel in the 2nd.

-This charming boutique hotel sits at the border of the 9th Arrondissement and the 2nd, putting you even closer to all the sights while enjoying a quieter setting.
+This boutique hotel sits at the border of the 9th Arrondissement and the 2nd, putting you even closer to all the sights while enjoying a quieter setting.

 This is an 18th Century residence that has been artfully transformed into one of the coolest hotels in Paris.
 It’s mere blocks from the northern end of Rue de Montorgueil, and a couple of blocks from the Strasbourg Saint Denis metro station, which has a few lines that will take you all over Paris.